 I know that a lot of people don’t quite understand what diabetes is, so I hope that this helps.
 For those of you who have a lot of knowledge about diabetes (because you or a loved one has it), this explanation might be boring.

 Type 1 diabetes is an autoimmune disease that is characterized by autoreactive T lymphocytes (T-cells) that destroy pancreatic islet cells, which are critical to glucose metabolism since these cells produce insulin.
-These lymphocytes mistakenly attack the islet cells as if they were a foreign body, as they do with a viral or bacterial infection.
+These lymphocytes mistakenly attack the islet cells as if they were a foreign body, as they would do against viral or bacterial infections.

 Insulin is a small peptide hormone that signals cells to store insulin when blood sugars increase, usually immediately after eating.
 Then, in between meals, another hormone, glucagon, tells the cells to slowly release stores of glucose, which is the basic energy source for most cells.

-Regulatory T-cells (which are often called Tregs) are supposed to modulate the immune system and would normally reduce the effect of an autoimmune attack.
-Tregs act like brakes that normally prevent mistaken attacks by the immune system, such as the autoimmune attack on the pancreatic islet cells, without affecting the whole immune system.
-A branch of diabetes research has hypothesized that abnormal Tregs could be the key to finding treatments to reverse type 1 diabetes.
+Regulatory T-cells (which are often called Tregs) are supposed to modulate the immune system and would normally reduce or eliminate the effect of an autoimmune attack on the islet cells.
+Tregs act like brakes that normally prevent improper attacks by the immune system on own’s own cells.
+A branch of diabetes research has hypothesized that abnormal Tregs, which don’t stop these autoimmune attacks, could be the key to finding treatments to reverse type 1 diabetes.